PriyanshuDangi/ticketify/docs/api-spec.md

 ## Notes for Frontend Developers

-1. **Set cookie after wallet connection** - Store wallet address in cookie: `document.cookie = 'walletAddress=0x123...; path=/; max-age=604800'`
+1. **Set cookie on wallet connect** - Store wallet address: `document.cookie = 'walletAddress=0x123...; path=/'`
+2. **Remove cookie on wallet disconnect** - Clear cookie: `document.cookie = 'walletAddress=; path=/; expires=Thu, 01 Jan 1970 00:00:00 UTC'`
-2. **Enable credentials in axios** - Must set `withCredentials: true` in axios config for cookies to be sent
+3. **Enable credentials in axios** - Must set `withCredentials: true` in axios config for cookies to be sent
-3. **Handle authentication errors** - Show "Please reconnect wallet" message on 401 errors
+4. **Handle authentication errors** - Show "Please reconnect wallet" message on 401 errors
-4. **Convert timestamps** - All timestamps are UTC, convert to user's timezone on display
+5. **Convert timestamps** - All timestamps are UTC, convert to user's timezone on display
-5. **PYUSD decimals** - API returns price with 2 decimals, convert to 6 decimals for blockchain
+6. **PYUSD decimals** - API returns price with 2 decimals, convert to 6 decimals for blockchain
-6. **Pagination** - Always use pagination for lists to avoid performance issues
+7. **Pagination** - Always use pagination for lists to avoid performance issues
-7. **Error handling** - Display error.message to users, log error.code for debugging
+8. **Error handling** - Display error.message to users, log error.code for debugging
-8. **Image uploads** - Use FormData for multipart/form-data requests
+9. **Image uploads** - Use FormData for multipart/form-data requests
-9. **Retry logic** - Implement retry for network failures and 503 errors
+10. **Retry logic** - Implement retry for network failures and 503 errors
-10. **Auto-registration** - Users are auto-created on first authenticated request, no need to call register endpoint
+11. **Auto-registration** - Users are auto-created on first authenticated request, no need to call register endpoint
-11. **Cookie security** - In production, cookies should include `Secure` flag (HTTPS only)
+12. **Cookie security** - In production, cookies should include `Secure` flag (HTTPS only)

 ---